Situated along Iceland’s rugged north coast, Skjálfandi Bay is a haven for wildlife

 Blue whale sightings around Iceland have changed dramatically in recent years, and Skjálfandi Bay is now the best place to spot these gentle giants.
 Peak sightings occur at the end of June and beginning of July, corresponding to peak plankton and krill levels in the area.

 Once the most frequently sighted marine mammal in the bay, minke whales are now increasingly hard to find.
 Perhaps due to climate change altering the distribution of their prey, minke whale populations are rapidly declining around Icelandic coasts.
-Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to kill.
+Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to hunt.
 Without a doubt, these whales are worth more alive than dead.